 From Deschutes, visitors can create their own brewery tour in the district, making stops at 10 Barrel Brewing, Rogue Pearl Public House, Back Pedal Brewing and Von Ebert Brewing.
 For handcrafted cocktails, try Teardrop Lounge and Vault Cocktail Lounge.

-If live music is your scene, check out who is playing at the historic McMenamins Crystal Ballroom, which has seen a slew of acts grace its stage since the early 1900s.
+If live music is your jam, check out who is playing at the historic McMenamins Crystal Ballroom, which has seen a slew of acts grace its stage since the early 1900s.
 They even have an in-house brewery!

-Day 2 Of Your Weekend In Portland
+Day 2 Of Your Weekend In Portland Itinerary

 On the second day of your Three Days in Portland, start with some classic Portland food experiences, then see Downtown Portland sights, and end the day across the Willamette River in the Buckman District.